pcollinsTech/pcollinsTech/content/projects/2018-02-01--st-james-studio/index.md

 ##The Result

-Using a very simple, yet elegant UI (user interface), coupled with bespoke product photography that really jumps out of the page, this site is beautiful and useable.
+Using a very simple, yet elegant UI, coupled with bespoke product photography that really jumps out of the page.
+The site is easy to use and shows off St James Studio's with a modern twist.